js1019/NormalModes/README.md

 You may use this  version for planetary normal mode computation.
 Please edit makefile.in for your cluster.
 We recommand users to use MKL.
-If you do not have MKL, we recommand users to use Openblas or Gotolabs.
+If you do not have MKL, we recommand users to use Openblas or Gotoblas.

 **This software**: once ParMetis and pEVSL are installed, you may install this software.